 - If the edge features have different Asset group and Asset Type attributes, a system junction is created at the end of each edge feature, and connectivity is not established.
 Errors are created.

-Terminals model physical connections on a class such as a Device or JunctionObject.
+Terminals model physical connections on a feature such as a Device or JunctionObject.
 While terminals are not required, there are cases where terminals are necessary.
-Classes that serve as a subnetwork controller requires terminals when there are three or more connections to the feature.
+A feature that serves as a subnetwork controller requires terminals when there are three or more connections to the feature.
 The use of terminals allows a more realistic modeling of some features and enables more accurate data exchange to external analytic systems.

 A transformer has high- and low-side terminals.
 A circuit breaker has source-side and load-side terminals.

-A delta-wye transformer has a terminal configuration that specifies the valid pathways between the high-side and low-side terminals.
+A delta-wye transformer will have a terminal configuration that specifies the valid pathways between the high-side and low-side terminals.

 Tiers are used to segregate and manage the final architectural piece of a network: subnetworks.
 A single tier defines a collection of individual subnetworks that all share the same properties and adhere to the same restrictions.
 Properties are defined when you add a domain network and create tiers for the utility network.
 These properties determine the layout of tiers and their position relative to the rest of the tiers in a domain network.

-You can model an electric distribution domain network with two tiers, where the medium-voltage tier starts at the load-side terminal of the outbound circuit breaker of the substation.
+An electric distribution domain network can be modeled with two tiers, where the medium-voltage tier starts at the load-side terminal of the outbound circuit breaker of the substation.
 The circuit breaker converts transmission-level voltages to medium-level voltages and traverses all the lines and devices until it reaches the high-side terminal of distribution transformers, which convert electric power to low voltages.